johdavken/resintimer/README.md

 #How to use (quick tutorial)
 1) Open the app

-  📋Download or clone this repo.
+  -Download or clone this repo.

-  📋Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).
+  -Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).

-  📋Works offline after it’s loaded.
+  -Works offline after it’s loaded.

 2) Line setup